Our Health and

 Health and Safety Plan, Athletics Plan, Campus Signage

 The Saint Joseph’s community embraces our educational mission and a culture of care and wellness for self and others, designed for a safer campus.

 - Our approach and commitment to physical distancing, face coverings and other safety measures are grounded in the Jesuit values of care for the individual, care for the community and care for the institution, particularly those who are most vulnerable to severe illness from coronavirus.

-- Our mitigation strategy de-densifies common areas as much as possible to allow for physical distancing.
-Additional mitigation measures apply to all areas of campus life including dining, living, teaching, learning, working, gathering and practicing spirituality.
+- Our mitigation strategy is informed by the latest science and applies to all areas of campus life including dining, living, teaching, learning, working, gathering and practicing spirituality.

 Because the University educational experience extends beyond the campus, with students and other community members living, studying, dining and commuting in the surrounding community, Saint Joseph’s requires all community members to extend all face covering, physical distancing and other hygiene practices to areas outside of campus.

 This guide provides a general health and safety plan for mitigating COVID-19.
-More comprehensive procedures have been developed for the following areas; will be communicated to applicable employees and students, and updated as necessary.
+More specific procedures are developed when needed, communicated to applicable employees and students, and updated as necessary.

 In addition to University-wide plans, all departments and divisions created plans specific to their work areas and communicated these plans to employees.
 Operational plans may include the following elements: